dipalpat/app-accelerator-workshop/README.md

   ```
 * Tanzu Application Platform
   * Out of scope for this iteration.
 To register app accelerator to TAP, we need to create CR and apply it to the cluster
-* For this iteration we will focus on Azure Spring Apps Enterprise CLI or Azure Portal way for publishing the app accelerator.
+* For this iteration we will focus on Azure CLI or Azure Portal for publishing the app accelerator.
 * [View difference from main branch](https://github.com/dipalpat/app-accelerator-workshop/compare/main...registration)

 ### UI Options